Kenya–Uganda relations: History

-Presidents of both Uganda and Kenya have made state visits to each other's country.

 Trade and economy

 For many years Uganda was the largest export destination for Kenyan goods.
 However, in 2014, Tanzania was the major export destination.

 In 2013, Kenya exported goods worth KES.
 67 billion (EUR.
 632 million) to Uganda.
 This made Uganda the 2nd largest export destination for Kenyan goods after the European Union.

 Uganda exported goods worth KES.
 15 billion (EUR.
 144 million) to Kenya.
 Bilateral trade was worth KES.
 82.3 billion (EUR.
 776 million) making Uganda Kenya's 7th largest trade partner.

 Foreign direct investment

 Kenyan firms have operations in Uganda, some of which are Kenya Commercial Bank, Equity Bank, and Nakumatt.

 Infrastructure

 Both countries are building a standard gauge railway link that would go through Mombasa-Nairobi-Kampala-Kigali.
 Work began on the Kenyan section of the rail line in December 2014.

 There have been proposals to have the Mombasa-Nairobi-Kampala-Kigali route expanded to a motorway all the way.
 Uganda largely uses the port of Mombasa to get access to international markets.
 The standard gauge rail link will boost efficiency in delivering goods to the landlocked country from Kenya.

 Kenya hoped Uganda would be included in the LAPSSET project in which a pipeline would link the Kenyan and Ugandan oilfields to the a new port city in Lamu, Kenya.
 To the extent in 2014, Toyota subsidiary Toyota Tsusho got the contract to design the pipeline.
 On completion, this would have been the world's longest heated pipeline, covering a distance of 1380 km.